perscamden/asylum_diary/README.md

 *Added on 8 Jul 2025*\
+I ask every human being to take this seriously.
+I am completely convinced the authorities and their affiliates that surround me  all these years are criminal both in nature and in practice.
+They are right in our societies, holding huge power and influence.

+*Added on 8 Jul 2025*\
 What I hope readers who are not the persecutors do and a brief explanation of my current status.

 If you see a man with messy, long hair, most likely also with a backpack and a clipboard showing a message in the UK, that might be me.
 I stopped cutting my hair since I sensed something was wrong in Lithuania in the Summer of 2022.